botondbnagy/adl_cw2/README.md

             --weights weights/encoder_vit_4M_pretrain_200K.pth

    Loss is printed every epoch while test set pixel accuracy and mean IoU is calculated after training is complete.
    Segmentation predictions will be saved under `/figures/`.
+Change the train size to reproduce results from our report.
 2. To run a baseline model with **no pre-training**, omit the `--weights` argument, i.e. use the following command:

         python main_finetune.py \